-- Low- and Moderate-Income households (below 80% Area Median Family Income (AMFI) or Urgent Need income households (below 120% AMFI) and; - First time Homebuyer, as recognized by HUD.
-An individual or, in case of married couples, an individual and their spouse who do not own a home at the time of application for assistance under this Program. - Household must qualify for mortgage or have funds to purchase compliant property. - Commits to utilize their home as the primary residence for a minimum period of five (5) years.
+- An individual or, in the case of married couples, an individual and their spouse who do not own a home at the time of application for assistance under this Program. - Household must qualify for a mortgage. - Commits to utilize their home as the primary residence for a minimum period of five (5) years.